karimarttila/ml-exercises/exercises/2-linear-regression/1-ml-course-ex1/README.md

 ## The Exercise

-In the original exercise in the course we implemented a simple linear regression model of one variable to predict profits for a food truck related to the population of the cities.
+In the original exercise in the course we implemented a simple linear regression model of one variable to predict profits for a food truck related to the population of the cities (the data should be interpreted x1000).

 The program has capability to plot the data using matplotlib.pyplot library.
 I took a screenshot of this plot which shows the relation between the population of the city and the profits using the data provided.